chenlezhi/chenlezhi.github.io/_pages/about.md

 I am Lezhi Chen (陈乐知), currently an undergraduate student at Sichuan University.

-My research interests lie primarily at the intersection between **computational biology** and **machine learning**, with a recent focus on *single-cell spatiotemporal dynamics*.
+My research interests lie primarily at the intersection between **complex systems** and **machine learning**, with a recent focus on *single-cell spatiotemporal dynamics*.
 I am committed to developing scalable, actionable computational methods to accelerate scientific discovery, while also drawing on insights from *statistical physics* (e.g. complex networks, nonequilibrium thermodynamics) and *applied mathematics* (e.g. optimal transport, dynamical modeling) to gain a deeper understanding of living systems.

 **Email**: chenlezhi_scu@outlook.com